 The resulting beam of light is called Pseudo-Nondiffracting Beam (PNDB).
 A Diffracting Beam starts diverging from the focal point, whereas a PNDB starts diverging after some distance.
-For Lucidis the PNDB is calculated to cover the near-intermediate vision continuously towards the distance vision.
+For Lucidis, the PNDB is calculated to cover the near to intermediate vision continuously towards the distance vision.

 This optical technology takes its roots from two key points explained below that provide the desired visual outcome.